wilsonmar/wilsonmar.github.io/_posts/2016-05-12-azure-certifications.md

 ### SC-100 Microsoft Cybersecurity Architect

+<a target="_blank" href="https://query.prod.cms.rt.microsoft.com/cms/api/am/binary/RWVbXN">PDF</a>:
 <a target="_blank" href="https://docs.microsoft.com/en-us/learn/certifications/exams/sc-100">
-SC-100</a> takes 60 minutes to answer 50 single-line mulitple-choice questions about features (not configuration).
-Includes M365 Defender and Compliance Center, so
+SC-100</a> takes 2 hours to answer 70% of 48 single-line mulitple-choice questions about features (not configuration).
+Questions include M365 Defender and Compliance Center, so
 <a target="_blank" href="https://learn.microsoft.com/en-us/certifications/cybersecurity-architect-expert/">first earn</a> ONE of <a href="#SC-200">SC-200</a>, <a href="#SC-300">SC-300</a>, <a href="#AZ-500">AZ-500</a>, or <a href="#MS-500">MS-500</a>.

 The Microsoft cybersecurity architect has subject matter expertise in designing and evolving the cybersecurity strategy to protect an organization's mission and business processes across all aspects of the enterprise architecture.
 The cybersecurity architect designs a Zero Trust strategy and architecture, including security strategies for data, applications, access management, identity, and infrastructure.
 The cybersecurity architect also evaluates Governance Risk Compliance (GRC) technical strategies and security operations strategies.